taengu/AION2-DPS-Meter/README.md

   - Green: in combat
   - Yellow: no damage detected (paused)
   - Grey: combat ended
+- **Black box** - ID placeholder, when player name is still being searched for

 Clicking a player row opens detailed statistics.